secretlycarl/CLIP-video-sorter/README.md

 # CLIP-video-sorter
 sorts videos based on user-defined visual content

 This is a simple script that uses FFMPEG and CLIP to sort videos based on overall visual content.
 I had a bunch of videos that I didn't want to manually sort and couldn't find a free or efficient tool to do so, so I threw this together.
-I'm on windows.
+I'm on Windows.

 It is meant to be used with mp4 files.
 FFMPEG extracts frames from the videos in a folder (1 per second of video), then CLIP analyzes the visual content of the frames and compares it to strings you input.
 It then sorts the videos into folders based on those strings.
+My files were mostly short, low quality videos and it could process a few hundred in ~10 minutes on my.

 This was quickly made (with the help of gpt4 through [Cursor](https://cursor.sh/)) so I can't advise on the best type of filter parameters but I'd suggest starting with things in the same category, such as "desert, forest, city" etc. It can also use different subfilters to filter those categories further (day, night etc.) Definitely test in small batches before you do a whole library of videos.
 It's not perfect, and mis-categorizes ~15% of them.
 Still helped me sort a lot of videos quicker than without it.